The Western Michigan University Seminar Music Camp application process includes:

 Candidates should include a music teacher endorsement letter with their application.
 The teacher can be your private lesson instructor or high school music director (band, orchestra or choir).
 The letter should endorse you as a responsible music student.
-It can be a simple letter (even hand written), but it must clearly identify the person writing the letter, be signed by that person and clarify that person's role as your music teacher.
+It can be a simple letter (even handwritten), but it must clearly identify the person writing the letter, be signed by that person, and clarify that person's role as your music teacher.

 All candidates must audition for admission by sending a recorded audition with their application.
-Please contact us if you plan to upload a recording to YouTube or other internet source that you would like to use.
+Please contact us if you plan to upload a recording to YouTube or another internet source that you would like to use.
 Because enrollments are often competitive, candidates should give as much attention as possible to the quality of their recordings.

-- Woodwind, brass and percussion candidates should record a two-octave chromatic scale (percussionists on the mallet keyboard of their choice) as well as a "festival" solo piece (with or without accompaniment) which demonstrates both lyrical and technical playing.
+- Woodwind, brass and percussion candidates should record a two-octave chromatic scale (percussionists on the mallet keyboard of their choice) as well as a "festival" solo piece (with or without accompaniment) that demonstrates both lyrical and technical playing.

 - String candidates should record a solo piece from the violin, viola, cello or double bass repertoire (accompaniment optional) representing their current technical and musical abilities.

-- Vocalists should record two accompanied, classical art songs in contrasting style such as those used for the typical state solo and ensemble festivals.
+- Vocalists should record two accompanied, classical art songs in contrasting styles such as those used for the typical state solo and ensemble festivals.
 Popular songs, music theater and jazz are not appropriate for the Seminar program audition.

 - Pianists should record two representative works each selected from a different era: baroque, classical, romantic or contemporary.